 Partial reinforcement in terms of your compulsions

 Your brain is quick to pick up on this.
-Next time you have an uncomfortable thought, you try the same thing again – you carry out the compulsion.
-If it doesn’t work as well as before, you are still left with the difficult thought and anxiety, so you try again or try a different way to get the thought out of your head.
+Next time you have an uncomfortable thought, try the same thing again – you carry out the compulsion.
+If it doesn’t work as well as before, you are still left with difficult thought and anxiety, so you try again or try a different way to get the thought out of your head.